 Founded in 1972, Group 11 of Amnesty International USA (AIUSA), based on New York City’s borough of Manhattan’s Upper West Side, has been at the forefront of the struggle to protect human rights for decades.
 We accomplish our mission by writing letters and postcards; signing petitions; tabling at Grand Central Station and at street fairs and other events; contacting members of Congress and federal agencies and presenting our positions to foreign government missions in New York and Washington.

 The Group meets monthly, on the fourth Tuesday of every month, at 6:30 PM.
 There is regular e-mail exchange among members about current group activities, special group events, and human rights activities of other AIUSA groups and human rights organizations in New York.
-In 2014, we signed and mailed over 1,000 letters and cards and hundreds more petitions for our cases and campaigns.
+In 2021, Group 11 signed and mailed almost 3,400 letters and cards and gathered hundreds of signatures on postcards and petitions supporting its campaigns.
 On several occasions throughout the year we have guest speakers on topical issues.
-To contact us, email email@example.com.
+To contact us, email [email protected].